 - ✓ Given my financial situation, should I choose an investment advisory service?
+Should I choose a brokerage service?
+Should I choose both types of services?
 Why or why not? - ✓ How will you choose investments to recommend to me? - ✓ What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?